AliceOrlandini/University/Magistrale/Large Scale Databases/Presentation Speach.md

 As we can see, the unregistered user can only perform the registration.

-Once completed, he becomes a registered user who can login, logout, and view his personal information.
+Once completed, he becomes  *(becoms)* a registered user who can login, logout, and view his personal information.
+The driver instead can make their car available for earning money through the passenger trips.

-The passenger can book a trip, view driver information in charge of the trip, write reviews, and check active and past reservations.
+The passenger can book a trip, view driver information in charge *(ciarg)* of the trip, write reviews, and check active and past reservations.

 The driver can manage reservations, view statistics, and request a pick-up location for passengers.

-Finally, the administrator can manage (mèneig) users and approve locations proposed by drivers.
+Finally, the administrator can manage *(mèneig)* users and approve locations proposed by drivers.

 # Slide 8